Kysper/Kysper.github.io/readme.txt

-Redo the top-page part for the Home and portfolio

-get the icons to rotate on entry
+//Animate a logo

+//Revamp the contact area

-line up all the other features to make it look and work smoothly;
+// give it more CSS to make it look better

+//  Revamp the home blurb to a few sentences and make it more towards why they should hire me.

+// Animate background

+// See how the templates work and why they are better to use.